aptivate/dye/docs/similar.rst

 Fabmagic: https://github.com/Lispython/fabmagic - recipes - should investigate more

+Fabtools: https://github.com/ronnix/fabtools/ - interesting, they do functional testing using vagrant

 Deployer: https://github.com/jonathanslenders/python-deployer - bit nearer, need to get head around it.

 Neckbeard: https://github.com/winhamwr/neckbeard - AWS based deploy, including using local chef scripts to set up the server in the first place.